rasmuserik/solapp/README.md

   - `build` command
   - `test` command
   - refactor/cleanup
-  - basic require-handling on client
-  - define global in devserver/web-client
-  - define isNodeJs etc with `require("solapp").be(global)`
   - minified js-library for web
 - 0.2 real-world use within 360º, uccorg-backend and maybe more
   - stuff needed for 360º